-The health care agent who I named in my advance directive.

->>0R<<

-This person:

-Name:

-Address:

-Telephone Number(s): (Home and Cell)

-If I have written my wishes below, they should be followed.
-If not should decide based on conversations we have had, my religious values, my personality, and how I reacted to other peoples' funer wishes about the disposition of my body and my funeral arrange. or other beliefs and al arrangements.
-My

-PART IV: SIGNATURE AND WITNESSES By signing below, I indicate that I am emotionally and mentally of donation and that I understand the purpose and effect of this doc ompetent to make this

-(Signature of Donor) (Date)

-The Donor signed or acknowledged signing the foregoing docum based upon personal observation, appears to be emotionally and make this donation.

-(Signature of Witness) (Date)
+The health care agent who I named in my advance directive. >>OR<< This person: Name: Address: Telephone Number(s): (Home and Cell) If I have written my wishes below, they should be followed.
+If not, the person I have named should decide based on conversations we have had, my religious or other beliefs and values, my personality, and how I reacted to other peoples' funeral arrangements.
+My wishes about the disposition of my body and my funeral arrangements are: PART IV: SIGNATURE AND WITNESSES By signing below, I indicate that I am emotionally and mentally competent to make this donation and that I understand the purpose and effect of this document.
+(Signature of Donor) (Date) The Donor signed or acknowledged signing the foregoing document in my presence and, based upon personal observation, appears to be emotionally and mentally competent to make this donation.
+(Signature of Witness) (Date) Telephone Number(s): (Signature of Witness) (Date) Telephone Number(s):

-Telephone Number(s):

-(Signature of Witness) (Date)

-Talanhona Number(s):